This post is all about monetizing your blog. I’m going to provide a practical outline you can follow to get your blog making money.

 Infographics present complex data in a simple, image-based format.
 They are perfect for combining visual elements with statistical data.
 Harris Eisenberg, Executive Vice President of ThermopylaeSciences and Technology, says this, “The human brain processes images 60 000 times faster than it does text.
 And 90% of transmitted information to the brain is visual.”

-Repurpose evergreen content, either with blog posts or videos.
+Repurpose evergreen content, either with best blog posts or videos.
 Or both.

 6. Online courses